 1 (15 oz.) can tomato sauce

-*Note: You can use either store-bought chili seasoning mix or my homemade chili seasoning mix.
+*Note: You can use either store-bought chili seasoning mix or my chili seasoning mix.

-Wash beans and place them in a large stock pot.
-Cover them with water, at least 2 inches above beans.
-Soak overnight.
+Wash beans and place them in a large pot.
+Cover them with water, at least 2 inches above beans, and then let the beans soak overnight.